 This motherboard is designed to support overclocking.
-However, please make sure your components are able to tolerate such abnormal setting, while doing overclocking.
+However, please make sure your components are able to tolerate such abnormal setting, while CPU clock speed is overclocked.
 Any attempt to operate beyond product specifications is not recommended.
 We do not guarantee the damages or risks caused by inadequate operation or beyond product specifications.